Using Cosmic Rays to Predict the Weather: Meteorological Data Assimilation of Atmospheric Muon Flux Data: Methods

 Atmospheric muon fluxes are numerically calculated using MCEq\footnote{\url{https://github.com/mceq-project/MCEq/tree/master/MCEq}}, a numerical tool for solving cascade equations that model the evolution of particle densities as they traverse gaseous media.
 For the purposes of this study, MCEq is modified to incorporate atmospheric density profiles loaded directly from external atmospheric simulation, allowing for the calculation of the atmospheric muon flux under the nature run atmosphere, as well as all 50 ensemble member atmospheres.
+The density field information imported into MCEq is obtained directly from the WRF simulation, and as such accounts for the dry-air density as well as water vapor.
+Clouds and suspended precipitation are not included in the density field, however these only account for a miniscule fraction of the total density ($<$1 g/kg), and previous simulation studies of the effect of hydrometeors on the atmospheric muon flux indicate that the effects of precipitation are subdominant to dry-air density variations~\cite{PhysRevD.111.023018}.
 The primary cosmic ray flux is simulated according to the model described in \cite{h3acitation} and primary cosmic ray interactions are then simulated using the SIBYLL 2.3c interaction model~\cite{sibyll}.
 Muons resulting from these interactions are propagated through the relevant atmospheric density field to a hypothetical muon detector placed at sea level at (longitude, latitude) = $(\lambda, \psi) = (65.55^\circ, -17.21^\circ)$, resulting in a direction and energy-dependent muon flux in the coordinate system of the muon detector, $\Phi(\Omega, E)$.

-For a simulated muon detector with a given effective exposure, an observed number of muon counts ($N_{\mu}$) is generated by drawing a random value from a poisson distribution with mean $\bar{N}$:
+For a simulated muon detector with a given effective exposure, an observed number of muon counts ($N_{obs}$) is generated by drawing a random value from a Poisson distribution with mean $\bar{N}$:

 where $\bar{N}$ is calculated from the directional muon flux using equation~\ref{eq:Neq}.
 As $N_{obs}$ is correlated with local atmospheric properties, we can treat $N_{obs}$ as a meteorological measurement (with measurement error $\sqrt{N_{obs}}$).
 This information can then be passed to a data assimilation framework to assimilate a muon flux observation for a particular atmospheric ensemble member at a given time.